mlc-mlapis/docs/src/documentation/overview/pricing.md

 ![Pricing](/pricing.png "Pricing")

 Zerops has three high-level pricing concepts.
-Credit that you can top up manually or automatically, project and service costs deducted daily or hourly, and paid add-ons working as subscriptions for 30 days following their activation.
+Credit that you can top up manually or automatically, deducted project and service costs, and paid add-ons working as subscriptions for 30 days following their activation.
 Nothing else, no hidden or artificial costs.

 ## Team members